We all get frustrated; it’s part of the human experience.

 Whether it is with a specific situation, a particular person, or ourselves, feeling frustrated is unavoidable.

-Often, people use the terms ‘frustrated’ and ‘angry’ interchangeably.
-For purposes of understanding WHY feeling frustrated makes us perfectly human, let’s define and explore what frustration really is.
+To understand why feeling frustrated makes us perfectly human, let’s define and explore what frustration really is.

 What Is Frustration?

-However, frustration, when left unresolved, has the potential to erupt into anger, stress, resentment, a depressed state and so on.
+However, frustration, when left unresolved, has the potential to erupt into anger, stress, resentment, a depressed state, and so on.

 Frustrations can be grouped into two separate groups: internal and external.